Code-Institute-Submissions/MS1-Catsitting/README.md

-Katsit London is a cat sitting company set up by a former veterinary nurse, who has extensive knowledge and experience in caring for animals with an already formidable reputation for cat-sitting.
+Katsit London is a small cat sitting company set up by a previous veterinary nurse, who has extensive knowledge and experience in caring for animals.
+The business has already a formidable reputation, attracting new customers from recommendations and local pages on social media.

-Katsit London is fast expanding and has recruited additional cat sitters from a trusted network of animal carers to face an increasing demand.
-The company now needs a responsive website to create an online presence and to advertise their services.
+Katsit London is fast expanding  and needs a simple, yet comprehensive and responsive website to create an online presence and advertise their services.

 ### <ins>Business goals</ins>

 The company needs a fully responsive and user centric website in order to:
 - To create an online presence
 - To advertise their services and pricing
-- To raise company’s brand awareness and credentials
+- To raise business' brand awareness and credentials
 - To generate new leads and expand their customer base.
 - To grow their on-line community.